janrembold/github-actions-playground/README.md

 - stage
 - main

-All other feature or fix branches should be created from `dev` branch.
+All feature or fix branches should be created from `dev` branch.

 ## Create Stage MR